Expand mobile version menu

 Koopman also stresses that it's important to be good at both laboratory and fieldwork, to be able to think on your feet competently, and to be able to adapt to the environment.

-Dan Odell, a research biologist for SeaWorld in Florida, has worked there since 1987.
+Dan Odell, a research biologist for SeaWorld in Florida, has worked there for many years.
 Prior to that, he spent 13 years on the graduate faculty at the University of Miami's marine lab.
 "I push too many papers at the moment," he says, referring to his job duties.
 "I have three part-time graduate students who work for me and do the things I really want to do."

 Odell says the hours of the job depend on what kind of marine mammalogy one is doing.
 "For some folks, it is satellite oceanography and they spend all their time at a computer terminal," he says.